PinkDexo/em-documentation/pages/15.changelog/docs.md

         - docs
 ---

+#### v1.5.0 (September 23, 2020)

+- Drupal core updated to version 9
+- Thunder updated to version 6, which runs on Drupal 9 core.

 #### v1.4.2 (July 19, 2020)

 - Updated Drupal core to 8.9, Thunder, as well as modules to their latest versions.